-Incoming Assistant Professor in Visual Computing at Durham University.
-External Scientist at the Istituto Italiano di Tecnologia (IIT).
+Assistant Professor in Visual Computing at Durham University.
 Stuart's research focus is on Visual Reasoning to understand the layout of visual content from Iconography (e.g. Sketches) to 3D Scene understanding and their implications on methods of interaction.
-He is currently a co-PI on the RePAIR EU FET, DCitizens EU Twinning, and BoSS EU Lighthouse.
-He was a co-PI on the MEMEX RIA EU H2020 project coordinated at IIT for increasing social inclusion with Cultural Heritage.
+He is currently a co-I on the RePAIR EU FET, DCitizens EU Twinning, and BoSS EU Lighthouse.
+He was a co-I on the MEMEX RIA EU H2020 project coordinated at IIT for increasing social inclusion with Cultural Heritage.
 Stuart has previously held a Researcher & PostDoc positions at IIT as well as PostDocs at University College London (UCL), and the University of Surrey.
 Also, at the University of Surrey, Stuart was awarded his PhD on visual information retrieval for sketches.
-Stuart holds an honorary position at UCL and UCL Digital Humanities and is an international collaborator of ITI/LARSyS.
+Stuart holds an External Scientist at IIT, Honorary roles UCL and UCL Digital Humanities, and an international collaborator of ITI/LARSyS.
 He also regularly organises Vision for Art (VISART) workshop and Humanities-orientated tutorials and was Program Chair at British Machine Conference (BMVC) 2021.

 Stuart James